 California burglary law is divided into “first-degree” and second-degree.”
-First-degree burglary is burglary of a residence.
-Second-degree burglary is the burglary of any other type of structure (including stores and businesses).2
+First-degree is burglary of a residential structure.
+Second-degree is the burglary of any other type of structure (including stores and businesses).
+1 2

 Burglary is distinct from California’s shoplifting law in Penal Code 459.5 PC, which was created by the voter initiative Proposition 47 in 2014.
 Shoplifting occurs when a person enters an open business, with the intent to steal merchandise worth nine hundred fifty dollars ($950) or less.3

-Here are some examples of behavior that could lead to burglary charges in California:
+Here are some scenarios that could lead to PC 459 charges in California: